oqurum/frontend-components/README.md

-# Frontend Components
+# Common Library

-These are used for both the Self-Hosted Client Frontend and the Global Server Frontend
+This crate is used for the frontend, backend, and all around.

 ## Lots to do:
  - Consolidate SCSS File here.